ehpc/bootstrap-waitingfor/README.md

 ##Using

-You can install this module with bower `bower install bootstrap-waitingfor` and include files inside the `build` directory.
+You can install this module with bower `bower install bootstrap-waitingfor` and include the files from `build` directory.

 In your javascript code write something like this:
 ```js